yoichitgy/hugo_yoichitgy/content/post/2015-09-10-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part5-asynchronous-image-load.md

 `requestImage` method of `StubNetwork` returns a `SignalProducer` sending the dummy image.
 That of `ErrorStubNetwork` returns a `SignalProducer` sending an error.
 Before adding new unit tests, refactoring is done on `spec`.
 The existing tests are grouped within `describe("Constant values")`.

 Five new unit tests for `getPreviewImage` method are added to `describe("Preview image")` group.
 The first test checks the `SignalProducer` sends `nil` as its first event.
-The second test checks it sends an image as the following event.
+The second test checks it sends an image as the succeeding event.
 The third test checks the image event is sent on the main thread.
 The forth test checks a cached image is sent immediately in case the cache exists.
 The test is grouped within `context` because the test is in the certain condition.
 The fifth test checks that an error on `Networking` instance is converted and sent as `nil`.
 This test is also grouped within `context`.

 Input `Command-U` and run the unit tests.
-Passed.
 Move on to the next section to implement our View.

 ## View

-First, we are going to add an extension to `UITableViewCell`.
-Add `RACUtil.swift` with the following contents to `ExampleView` group.
-Make sure that they are added to `ExampleView` target.
-In the same way as the extension of `racutil_willDeallocProducer` to `NSObject`, the Objective-C API `rac_prepareForReuseSignal` is mapped to a corresponding `SignalProducer` instance.
-It sends an event with an empty tuple when `prepareForReuse` of `UITableViewCell` is called.
+First, we are going to add an extension to `UITableViewCell` in the same way as we did to `NSObject`.
+Add `RACUtil.swift` with the following content to `ExampleView` group.
+Make sure that it is added to `ExampleView` target.
+In the extension, `rac_prepareForReuseSignal`, as ReactiveCocoa Objective-C API, is transformed to a corresponding Swift instance.
+It sends an event with an empty tuple when `prepareForReuse` of `UITableViewCell` is invoked.

 **RACUtil.swift**